shaneh2/coding_test/src/README.md

 # Coding Test Report
-In this report, I include all the code, and a sample output
+In this report, I include all the code, and a sample output for each question.

 ## How to compile:
 The command `make` runs the analysis and automatically generates this report: